History of Present Illness

 Episode Context

-The case serves as a powerful narrative on implicit bias and racial disparities in healthcare.
+The case initially serves as a powerful narrative on implicit bias and racial disparities in healthcare.
 It highlights the frequent mistreatment of Sickle Cell patients, who are overwhelmingly Black and are often wrongfully labeled as 'drug-seeking' or 'addicts' due to their chronic pain conditions and correspondingly high opioid tolerances.
+In S01E05, Joyce develops Acute Chest Syndrome, forcing Dr. Mohan to navigate the emotional weight of intubating a patient she has bonded with.
+It juxtaposes the clinical necessity of swift action against the human need for empathy, as Dr. Mohan's hesitation to rush the intubation nearly puts the patient in further danger.

 Attending's Review